awsdocs/amazon-elasticache-docs/doc_source/redis/redis-memory-management.md

 **To specify reserved\-memory**
 To use `reserved-memory` as your reserved memory management parameter, modify a custom parameter group using the `modify-cache-parameter-group` command\.
 Use the `parameter-name-values` parameter to specify `reserved-memory` and a value for it\.

 The following CLI example modifies the custom parameter group `redis32-m3xl` so that it uses `reserved-memory` to manage reserved memory\.
 A value must be assigned to `ParameterValue` for the parameter group to use the `ParameterName` parameter for reserved memory management\.
 Because the engine version is newer than 2\.8\.22, we set the value to `3565158400` which is 25 percent of a `cache.m3.xlarge`’s `maxmemory`\.
-For more information, see [Modifying a Parameter Group](ParameterGroups.Modifying.md)\.
+For more information, see [Modifying a parameter group](ParameterGroups.Modifying.md)\.

 ```
 aws elasticache modify-cache-parameter-group \